 If you are writing to a company rather than any specific individual, use the company name:

 - Dear Syntax Training: (This is considered slightly informal.)

 For formal email (that is, email used as a business letter), follow rules 1-7 above.
 Otherwise, use less formality with greetings like these:

-If you are looking for a desk reference that covers much more about business letters, email, reports, etc., I recommend The Gregg Reference Manual, also known as Gregg.
-I used Gregg to double-check all the rules and recommendations above.
+If you are looking for a desk reference that covers much more about business letters, email, reports, salutation, etc., I recommend The Gregg Reference Manual 11th Edition, also known as Gregg.
+I used Gregg to check the rules and recommendations above.

 Further reading: More About Salutations